-Long before he died, Elder’s legend loomed large among his mentors, peers and friends, and younger fans attuned to the rich history of the Texas-California-Colorado-Hawaii art and music scenes of the ’60s and ’70s.
+Long before he died, Elder’s legend loomed large among his mentors, peers, friends, and younger fans attuned to the rich history of the Texas-California-Colorado-Hawaii art and music scenes of the ’60s and ’70s.

-Boyd Elder may not have coined the term “artlaw,” but he defined it.
+Boyd Elder may not have coined the term “artlaw,” which he used to describe himself in this writer’s first interviews with him in 1978, but he certainly defined it.

 Elder and renowned minimalist artist-designer-writer Donald Judd were friends and confidants in Marfa in the early 1970s, when Judd established the Chinati Foundation there, until Judd’s death in February 1994.